 - companion app may appear overwhelming

-The $300 Astro A 50 is a slim built headset that has a expensive look to offer.
-Extending this feature is the curvy headband and ear cups, industrial looking components and bright green or blue highlights.
+The $300 Astro A 50 is a slimly built headset that has an expensive look to offer.
+Extending this feature is the curvy headband and ear cups, industrial looking components, and bright green or blue highlights.
 You can neither say its appearance to be too loud or too subtle.
-It has just got the perfect combination to put it on the edge.
+It has just got the perfect combination to put it on edge.

-The new Astro A 50 stands true on its claim of delivering all day comfort.
-And for that, much of the credit goes to the lightweight of the device that is as low as 13.4 ounce.
+The new Astro A 50 stands true on its claim of delivering all-day comfort.
+And for that, much of the credit goes to the lightweight of the device that is as low as 13.4 ounces.

-Featuring Dolby Headphone 7.1 surround sound, the A50 delivered crisp, engaging audio during my experience with PS3 ad Xbox.
-The headset has three EQ modes to offer, astro, and studio.
+Featuring Dolby Headphone 7.1 surround sound, the A50 delivered crisp, engaging audio during my experience with PS3 and Xbox.
+The headset has three EQ modes to offer, Astro, and studio.

-Perhaps this is the only element where I have been having inhibitions to rate the Astro A 50 a complete 5 star.
+Perhaps this is the only element where I have had inhibitions to rate the Astro A 50 a full 5 star.
 I have been facing problems myself when I used it to have a 5-minute duration telephonic conversation.

-The Astro A 50 is one of the most high-end wireless gaming headsets, combining rich surround sound and intuitive controls into a cozy and light-weight design.
+The Astro A 50 is one of the most high-end wireless headsets, combining rich surround sound and intuitive controls into a comfortable and light-weight design.